QuantiusBenignus/voluble/README.md

 - Configuration files are located at /etc/speech-dispatcher/speechd.conf for system-wide settings and ~/.config/speech-dispatcher/ for per-user preferences.
 -  The `spd-conf` tool allows you to modify configuration options interactively or create per-user speech dispatcher configuration.
-- Integration with Synthesizers (TTS engines)  is done via module configuration, but unfortunatelly, the preconfigured modules sound unnatural, robotic and not quite intelligible.
+- Integration with synthesizers (TTS engines)  is done via module configuration, but unfortunatelly, the preconfigured modules sound unnatural, robotic and not quite intelligible.
 - It is possible with some work to configure Piper to work with Speech Dispatcher.
 	1. First create a generic local (per user) setup with the `spd-conf` tool.
  	2. Then register Piper as a valid TTS module by editing `~/.config/speech-dispatcher/speechd.conf`.
 Most stuff can be left as is (all is well commented).
 An excerpt of the relevant parameters in my case shown here: